Skip to main content

 Personal Profile

-Mr Anwar Owais is a Consultant Colorectal and Robotic General Surgeon at The Great Western Hospital NHS Foundation Trust and the Ridgeway Hospital in Swindon.
+Mr Anwar Owais is a highly experienced Consultant Colorectal and Robotic Surgeon practising at The Great Western Hospital NHS Foundation Trust and The Ridgeway Hospital in Swindon.
+He specialises in the diagnosis and treatment of bowel cancer, inflammatory bowel disease, rectal prolapse, and benign anorectal conditions, offering his patients advanced minimally invasive and robotic techniques for faster recovery and excellent outcomes.

 Mr Owais is working hard to raise the awareness of Bowel Cancer by actively campaigning to promote the importance of early detection and treatment.